 - Race

 - Disability

-- · Religious belief
+- Religious belief

 - Sex

 - Sexual orientation

 - Gender reassignment

 - Pregnancy or maternity needs

+- Socio-economic background

 (The protected characteristic of 'Age' applies to schools as employers, but not with regard to the treatment of pupils or prospective pupils.)

 The equality duty has two main parts: the 'general' equality duty and 'specific duties'.